 Registering With the Police

-Before and after your school applies for the Residence Permit you will need to register with your local police station in China.
+Before and after your school applies for the Residence Permit and Official Work Permit for China, you will first need to immediately register with your local police station in China.

 Again, you’ll need your passport for this, and a copy of your apartment lease if necessary.
 They will provide you with a Registration Form of Temporary Residence.
 Failure to get this document may result in fines, so it is important that the police registration is done.